rolling-scopes-school/js-fe-course-en/modules/js-basics-1/README.md

 opportunities, as it allows them to create dynamic, interactive websites and applications, and is a prerequisite for using many modern web development tools, libraries, and frameworks.

+This module is crafted to solidify the understanding of core JavaScript concepts.
+By reinforcing the knowledge of the language's building blocks, you will be equipped with the skills necessary to tackle more complex programming challenges and frameworks.

+Strengthen JavaScript knowledge:

+- Variables
+- Data types
+- Type conversion

 #### Variables